Cross Stitch Overcasting Edges Pattern| A Trick To Secure The Pattern Forever

 Finish It Off With Backstitch

 If you continue to the next side, you can pivot around the corner with a curved stitch and keep going—just be sure it stays smooth.
+That’s how to sew edges of cross stitch.

 How To Finish Edges Of Cross Stitch Bookmark?